If we lack love for our brethren who live in the presence of God, we are emulating Cain. It is God's desire that we stay in the fellowship.

 We have hundreds of church groups from which to choose.
 How do we make that choice?
 What guidelines do we use?
 Do we even need to make a choice?

-Sabbath services are our opportunity each week to come before God and worship Him.
-Our and our children's behavior must conform to the serious and godly nature of this special time with God.
+Our and our children's behavior at Sabbath services must conform to the serious and godly nature of this special worship time with God.